TaraRhoseyn/kicks_ecomm_store/README.md

 ![Feature 3](https://github.com/TaraRhoseyn/CI_MS4_Kicks/blob/main/docs/features/feature_3.png)

+User stories covered by this feature: 5,6,7

 **Feature 4: Register**

 The register page lets users regiser an account (regular account, not superuser) or redirects them to the login page or reset password.

 ![Feature 4](https://github.com/TaraRhoseyn/CI_MS4_Kicks/blob/main/docs/features/feature_4.png)

+User stories covered by this feature: 5,6,7

 **Feature 5: All Products page**

 This page lets users view all products at once.
 It has a convenient scroll-to-top button as the page is rather long.

 ![Feature 5](https://github.com/TaraRhoseyn/CI_MS4_Kicks/blob/main/docs/features/feature_5.png)

+User stories covered by this feature: 2,4,5,6,7

 **Feature 6: Individual Product page**